-We all know that when we use someone’s exact words, whether spoken or written, we should use quote marks to show this.
+There’s a bit more to how to use quotation marks than you might think.
+We all know that when we use someone’s exact words, whether spoken or written, we should use quotation marks to show this.
 (You did know that, right?)

 But, like many things related to language and punctuation, it’s a bit more complicated than that!

-There are things we need to consider, including who we are writing for, nearby punctuation, and the extent of the quote, which all influence the type and position of our quote marks.
+There are things we need to consider, including who we are writing for, nearby punctuation, and the extent of the quote, which all influence the type and position of our quotation marks.

-There are a few different reasons for using quote marks:
+There are four common reasons for using quotation marks.

-- to distance the writer from the meaning of the word or phrase.
-Here, the quote marks indicate that the writer doesn’t agree with the sentiment of the word or phrase.
+Here, the quotation marks indicate that the writer doesn’t agree with the sentiment of the word or phrase.
 In the example, which is a subheading from today’s Guardian online, the dream team is Boris Johnson, Michael Gove and Jacob Rees-Mogg.
 I’ll leave it to you to decide whether or not they are your dream team!

-It can help to imagine that the writer is saying so-called or supposed or allegedly before the word in quotes.
+It can help to imagine that the writer is saying so-called or supposed or allegedly before the word inside the quotation marks.

-- to identify some titles, such as book chapters, journal articles and songs.
+3 To identify some titles, such as book chapters, journal articles and songs

-Should I use straight or curly quote marks?
+Should I use straight or curly quotation marks?

-Curly quote marks are more correctly known as smart quotes and, conversely, straight quotes are known as … yes, you guessed it … dumb quotes.
+Curly quotation marks are more correctly known as smart quotes and, conversely, straight quotation marks are known as … yes, you guessed it … dumb quotes.
 Most editors will call these straight quotes, which I prefer as it’s less judgy!

-My earliest memory of learning about quote marks is being taught 66 comes before 99, to remember the order of opening and closing curly quotes!
+My earliest memory of learning about quotation marks is being taught 66 comes before 99, to remember the order of opening and closing curly quotation marks!

-So, if we’re all taught to write smart quotes, why do we have straight quotes?
+So, if we’re all taught to write smart quotation marks, why do we have straight quotation marks?
 According to this website, it’s a hangover from the days of the typewriter, when they decided to use one mark for two purposes to save space.

-The single and double prime symbols doubled up as the single and double quote marks, and a world of confusion was born.
+The single and double prime symbols doubled up as the single and double quotation marks, and a world of confusion was born.